 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
-During 2004, work was continued on the regional water quality management plan update for the greater Milwaukee watersheds.
-Work was initiated on the plan design and analytical methods selection and on inventories of land use, natural resources, public utilities, and water quality data.
-Water quality model development and calibration was also initiated.
+During 2005, work continued on the regional water quality management plan update for the greater Milwaukee watersheds.
+Work was completed on the plan design and analytical methods selection and on inventories of land use, natural resources, and public utilities.
+Work continued on the inventory and analysis of water quality data.
+Water quality model development and calibration was completed.
+Work was completed on development of planning objectives, principals, and standards.